pulumi/pulumi/docs/metadata.md

 In all cases, the native metadata formats for the IaaS and CaaS provider in question is supported; for example, ECS on AWS will leverage CloudFormation as the target metadata.
 In certain cases, we also support Terraform outputs.

+Refer to [marapongo/mu#2](https://github.com/marapongo/mu/issues/2) for an up-to-date prioritization of platforms.

 ### IaaS Targets